Find a Qualified Attorney Near You

 California does not prohibit the rental or provision of housing to illegal immigrants.
 Increasing efforts have been made nationwide to bar rentals to undocumented people.
 Such efforts have faced legal challenges.
 The results of those legal challenges have varied.

-For example, California is a "sanctuary state" for undocumented immigrants.
-California is such a state, although these state laws may conflict with federal policies.
-If you're struggling with an immigration-related matter, contact an immigration law attorney today.
+Despite California being a “sanctuary state” for undocumented immigrants, some of these state laws may conflict with federal policies.
+If you’re struggling with an immigration-related matter, contact an immigration law attorney today.
 Knowing everything about immigrant rights is impossible, but immigration attorneys can help with all types of immigration cases.

 Can I Solve This on My Own or Do I Need an Attorney?